How to pack carry-on only for any trip and season

 For makeup, only pack the items that you use the most.

-Multifunctional products are ideal, such as the Multiple makeup stick by Nars, which acts as blush, eye shadow, and lipstick, or BB cream as foundation, moisturizer, and suncream.
+Multifunctional products are ideal, such as the multiple makeup stick by Nars, which acts as blush, eye shadow, and lipstick, or BB cream as foundation, moisturizer, and suncream.

 Collect sample sizes or fill small tubs or contact lens cases from larger containers.